IvanFernande/ROS2-Interfaces-Example/README.md

   - Server: A node that processes the request and change the status of each LED in the panel.

 # Code Implementation and Results
+Now, having theoretically introduced what interfaces are, let's go to the example mentioned at the beginning.

+## Led Panel Node

+This project implements a ROS2 node called **LedPanelNode** that manages the state of an LED panel.
+The node allows you to control and monitor the status of the LEDs using a service and a topic, respectively.

+### Node Description

+The **LedPanelNode** performs two main functions:
+1. **Publishing LED states**: It uses a topic to publish the current states of the LEDs as an array.
+2. **Service to modify the state of an LED**: It exposes a service that allows other nodes to change the state of a specific LED, either turning it on or off.

+#### Main Functions:

+##### 1. Publishing LED States
+The node periodically publishes the state of the LEDs via the `led_states` topic with a message of type `LedStateArray`.
+Initially, the state of all LEDs is `[0, 0, 0]` (off).
+A timer is used to publish the states every 4 seconds.

+##### 2. Service to Change the State of an LED
+The node offers a service called `set_led`, which allows changing the state of an individual LED.
+The service takes two parameters:
+- `led_number`: The number of the LED to modify (starting from 1).
+- `state`: The new state of the LED, where `0` means off and `1` means on.

+The node validates that the requested LED number exists and that the provided state is valid (`0` or `1`).
+If the inputs are correct, the LED state is updated, and a successful response (`success = True`) is returned.
+Otherwise, a failure response (`success = False`) is sent.